 1 pound ground chicken

-The chicken mixture will be sticky, so it’s best to spray your hands with cooking spray before forming the patties.
-Gently form each portion into a patty about 4 inches in diameter and ½-inch thick, and liberally salt and pepper the top of the patties.
+Gently form each portion into a patty about 4 inches in diameter and ½-inch thick, then liberally salt and pepper the top of the patties.

 kosher salt, ground black pepper